Azure/azure-iot-device-ecosystem/get_started/windows-10-ltsb-ags102-csharp.md

 **About this document**

-This document describes how to connect AGS102 device running Windows 10 LTSB with Azure IoT SDK.
+This document describes how to connect AGS102 device running Windows 10 with Azure IoT SDK.
 This multi-step process includes:
 -   Configuring Azure IoT Hub
 -   Registering your IoT device
 -   Build and deploy Azure IoT SDK on device